jhuiting/xlr-overthere-plugin/README.md

 ### Additional Overthere properties in XL Release

 Additional Overthere connection properties defined in the [Overthere documentation](https://github.com/xebialabs/overthere/blob/master/README.md) can be provided by using the **connectionOptions** key-value map.
-This map is available on the **remoteScript.Host** configuration and the **remoteScript.Overthere** task.
-When the same property is defined on both place, the task value overrides the host defined value.
+This connection options are available on the **remoteScript.Host** configuration and the **remoteScript.Overthere** task.
+When the same property is defined on both, the task value overrides the host defined value.

-If you need to provide a different default value, or wish to provide an additional property to the end user, you can also create a `type-modification` in the `ext/synthetic.xml` file like this:
+Note that the UI exposed configuration properties of the **remoteScript.Host** like `Connection Type`, can be overridden using the `Connection Options` map as well, e.g. connectionType=WINRM_NATIVE.

 	<type-modification type="remoteScript.SshHost">
 		<property name="listFilesCommand" hidden="true" default="/bin/ls -a1 {0}" />